DiegoVictor/happy-api/README.md

 > Was installed and configured the [`eslint`](https://eslint.org/) and [`prettier`](https://prettier.io/) to keep the code clean and patterned.

 ## Configuring
-The application use just one databases: [SQLite](https://www.sqlite.org/index.html).
+The application use just one database: [SQLite](https://www.sqlite.org/index.html).

 ### SQLite
 Store the orphanages.
 For more information to how to setup your database see: